MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     RETURN Approve("NO_CLAUSE_HIT")

 Clauses run sequentially in the order in which they appear on the **Rules** page.
-You can use the arrow keys on the right side of a clause to change its position in the list.
+You can use the arrow buttons on the right side of a clause to change its position in the list.

 The sequential ordering of clauses has three sections: *Pre-Score*, *Post-Bot Score*, and *Post-Risk Score*.
 These sections indicate when the clause is run relative to Fraud Protection's advanced AI score generation.
 The *Post-Bot Score* section is applicable only to account creation and account login rules.